Student Research Conference

 About the Conference

-This past year, more than fifty students representing a half-dozen majors and several high school seniors presented their research to peers, colleagues, and community members.
+This past year approximately fifty students representing a half-dozen majors and several high school seniors presented their research to peers, colleagues, and community members.
 Several student panels are moderated by professors.
 Each year the conference closes with a luncheon where all participants are recognized and a few are presented with best paper awards.